-Rosemary’s Baby is being released on 4K Ultra HD on October 10, 2023, to celebrate the 55th anniversary of the horror classic.
+Rosemary’s Baby was released on 4K Ultra HD on October 10, 2023, to celebrate the 55th anniversary of the horror classic.
 The new 4K Ultra HD package includes a Blu-ray as well as a Digital version and comes packaged in newly commissioned artwork.

 Meanwhile, here’s our previous coverage of the movie from way back in 2012.